Neural Parametric Fokker-Planck Equations: Numerical methods

-\end{remark} \begin{remark} It worth mentioning that the sample size $K_{\textrm{in}},K_{\textrm{out}}$ in each SGD step (especially $K_{\textrm{in}}$) should be chosen reasonably large so that the inner optimization problem can be solved with enough accuracy.
+\begin{remark}[Sufficiently large sample size] It is worth mentioning that the sample size $K_{\textrm{in}},K_{\textrm{out}}$ in each SGD step (especially $K_{\textrm{in}}$) should be chosen reasonably large so that the inner optimization problem can be solved with enough accuracy.
 In our practice, we usually choose $K_{\textrm{in}}=K_{\textrm{out}}=\max\{1000,300d\}$.
 Here $d$ is the dimension of sample space.
 This is very different from the small batch technique applied to training neural network in deep learning \cite{masters2018revisiting}. \end{remark}

+\begin{remark}[Using fixed samples] Our numerical experiments indicate that the same samples can be used for both the inner and outer iterations, which may reduce the computational cost of our original algorithm. \end{remark}